CHuber42/Fri-5-22-Code-Review/README.md

 ##### Build instructions/Installation:

 This project is built in C# 8.0 using .netcoreapp2.2 on a system running Ubuntu 18.04.
-Dependencies are declared in the VendorOrders.csproj and VendorOrders.Tests.csproj files in their respective folders;
+Dependencies are declared in the VendorOrders.csproj and VendorOrders.Tests.csproj files in their respective folders.
+.NetCoreApp 2.2 Framework is required.

-to install, simply clone (or download) this folder into a new directory, git bash to ./VendorOrders/ folder, and run dotnet restore.
+To install, simply clone (or download) this folder into a new directory, git bash to VendorOrders.Solution/VendorOrders/ folder, and run dotnet restore.

-To run: either build the project using dotnet build and run the .exe, or navigate to the ./wordcounter/ folder in a terminal and enter "dotnet run"
+To run: either build the project using dotnet build and run the .exe, or navigate to the VendorOrders.Solution/VendorOrders/ folder in a terminal and enter "dotnet run"

 ##### Development Description: